corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/apps/payments/payment-service-flows.md

 section_menu: corda-enterprise-4-9
 ---

 Use Payment Service flows to initiate payments and account management requests from a node on a Corda network.
-These requests can then be picked up by the [Payments Agent]{{< relref "payments-agent.md" >}}) on your network.
+These requests can then be picked up by the [Payments Agent]({{< relref "payments-agent.md" >}}) on your network.

 Use the Payment Service flows to: